A couple kisses during their Iceland elopement

 Courtney and Justin at Rauðibotn

 The epic Rauðibotn is part of a chain of volcanic craters in the country that stretches across the central highlights.
-It’s an absolutely unbelievable place with a huge variety of different scenery for your Iceland elopement.
+It’s an unbelievable place with a huge variety of scenery for your Iceland elopement.

 Of course, this list has only a few possibilities for your elopement location.
 The best part about Iceland?
 There are SO many stunning, jaw-dropping places to elope.
-I’m always down to help you find the best spot for your elopement — just shoot me an email!
+I’m always down to help you find the best spot for your elopement — shoot me an email!

 12 Adventurous Iceland Elopement Ideas